Karen’s practice primarily focuses on intellectual property and complex commercial litigation at the ITC and in district courts across the country.

 Karen also serves as a member of the Sedona Conference’s Patent Litigation Working Group 10 on Patent Litigation Best Practices and has been a faculty member for various corresponding Working Group Meetings.
 Karen served as the President of the Delaware Chapter of the Federal Bar Association, the primary liaison between the district court bench and the Delaware federal bar.
 In 2013, Karen was recognized for her service to the District of Delaware with the Judge Caleb R. Layton, III Service Award.

 Taking on pro bono representations also is a regular part of Karen’s practice, including a civil rights action for discriminatory arrest in which the jury awarded compensatory and punitive damages.
 After the district court judge overturned the verdict on post-trial motions, Karen successfully argued the appeal to reinstate the jury’s original verdict.
 She has also successfully represented pro bono clients in family law matters and before the U.S. Court of Veterans Appeals.

 Karen has a Bachelor of Science in Biochemistry and Molecular Biology from The Pennsylvania State University and worked at GlaxoSmithKline conducting drug discovery research.
 Karen prosecuted patent and trademark applications during law school and worked on other intellectual property litigation matters at an intellectual property boutique firm in Philadelphia and at one of Delaware’s largest law firms before founding Shaw Keller LLP in 2011.

-Karen serves on the Alumni Council of the Penn State Alumni Association and as an appointed member of the Executive Board.
-She is co-chair of the Penn State Eberly College of Science Millennium Society and is also active in LionLink Career Mentoring and the Lions Roar Alumni Admissions Committee.
+Karen served on the Alumni Council of the Penn State Alumni Association and as an appointed member of the Executive Board.
+She is co-chair of the Penn State Eberly College of Science Millennium Society, a member of the Eberly College of Science Alumni Board, and is also active in LionLink Career Mentoring and the Lions Roar Alumni Admissions Committee.